rg-engineering/ioBroker.vis-weather/README.md

     In weatherunderground you need forecast of next 24 hours enabled.
     In DasWetter.com you need 5 days-forecast enabled.

+## Notes / wiki
+### Define Forecast hours
+By default the forecast diagram shows 40 hours (DasWetter) or 36 hours (wunderground).
+If you prefer to only show e.g. 10 hours forecast, simply delete the unnecessary OIDs under oid_groups in vis-edit.

 ## Changelog

 #### 1.0.0